amr-abdelhamid/refbook/manuscript/main.md

 {icon=quote-left}
 G> *Deleting dead code is not a technical problem; it is a problem of mindset and culture* G>
-G> \- - Kevlin Henney
+G> \- *- Kevlin Henney*

+Dead code is the "unnecessary, inoperative code that can be removed without affecting program’s functionality".
+These include: "functions and sub-programs that are never called, properties that are never read or written, and variables, constants and enumerators that are never referenced, user-defined types that are never used, API declarations that are redundant, and even entire modules and classes that are redundant."
+[10]

-It is fairly intuitive to assume that as code grows in size, it needs more maintenance [2].
+It is fairly intuitive (and was shown empirically) that as code grows in size, it needs more maintenance [2][9].
 This can be attributed to three factors:

-1. More time needed to analyze code and locate bugs.
+1. More time needed to analyze code and locate bugs
-2. Larger code implies bigger amount of functionality, which, in turn, requires more maintenance.
+2. Larger code implies bigger amount of functionality, which, in turn, requires more maintenance
-3. There is high correlation between size and complexity of software.
-In the meanwhile, analysis of maintenance effort of business applications shows that highly complex software incurs more costs in maintenance [3].
-Accordingly, we can fairly deduce that size is also correlated with maintenance costs.
+3. Software size has significant influence on quality.
+That is, as code size increases, code quality decreases.
+Which, in turn, has significant effect on maintenance cost [9]

 ### What's evil about dead code?